 What is unclear is how Kennedy's advice will apply in the real world.
-Justice Kennedy appeared to say that in the real world, Justice Harlan's promise of colorblindness "cannot be a universal constitutional prin-
+Justice Kennedy appeared to say that in the real world, Justice Harlan's promise of colorblindness "cannot be a universal constitutional principle."
+Some race-consciousness is permitted, but it remains unclear how much.
+I read Kennedy to mean government must justify its race-consciousness, but Kennedy should have been much more forthcoming in explaining how schools could eliminate racial isolation or promote diversity, without relying too much on race.

 Can school officials use racial classifications at all?
-Kennedy reminds us that application of strict scrutiny enables the Court to determine "'what classifications are 'benign' or 'remedial' and what classifications are in fact motivated by illegitimate notions of racial inferiority or simple racial politics,'"83 but he does not explain what was invidious or illegitimate about what school officials did in these cases.
+Kennedy reminds us that application of strict scrutiny enables the Court to determine "'what classifications are 'benign' or 'remedial' and what classifications are in fact motivated by illegitimate notions of racial inferiority or simple racial politics,'" but he does not explain what was invidious or illegitimate about what school officials did in these cases.
 Instead, Kennedy relies on the old precedents which distinguished de jure and de facto segregation, imposing an affirmative duty in cases involving the former condition.
-84 Of course, given the same chance, I would have taken the Court much further, interpreting the equal protection guarantee not just to permit government to seek to eliminate racial isolation and to promote diversity, but to impose an affirmative duty to dismantle all aspects of unequal and inequitable educational opportunity.
+Of course, given the same chance, I would have taken the Court much further, interpreting the equal protection guarantee not just to permit government to seek to eliminate racial isolation and to promote diversity, but to impose an affirmative duty to dismantle all aspects of unequal and inequitable educational opportunity.
 I suspect this is what Professor Morgan would have done as well.

 In two dissents, Justices Stevens, Breyer, Souter, and Ginsburg argued that both the Seattle and Louisville plans were constitutional.
-85 Justice Stevens noted the "cruel irony" in the plurality's reliance on Brown.
-86 In a sense, Stevens' critique is that the plurality's analysis is unsophisticated because they fail to ask the other question, namely, what was really at issue in Brown?
+Justice Stevens noted the "cruel irony" in the plurality's reliance on Brown.
+In a sense, Stevens' critique is that the plurality's analysis is unsophisticated because they fail to ask the other question, namely, what was really at issue in Brown?
 For Stevens and the other dissenters, Brown had an important context.
 It was about white majorities organizing schools to advantage white children and to disadvantage black and colored children.
 It was about the stigmatic injury to those colored children, unlikely ever to be undone.
 It was about school assignment practices designed to harm colored children.
-87 Stevens rejects a "wooden reading of the Equal Protection" guarantee, insisting that the plurality's opinion is flatly inconsistent with Brown and with numerous cases decided contemporaneously.
-88
+Stevens rejects a "wooden reading of the Equal Protection" guarantee, insisting that the plurality's opinion is flatly inconsistent with Brown and with numerous cases decided contemporaneously.

-Justice Breyer's opinion for the four dissenters rests on the simple proposition that Brown promised integrated schools and that, at least for a time, the Court either required, permitted, or encouraged local officials to undertake actions similar to those employed in Seattle and Louisville.89
+Justice Breyer's opinion for the four dissenters rests on the simple proposition that Brown promised integrated schools and that, at least for a time, the Court either required, permitted, or encouraged local officials to undertake actions similar to those employed in Seattle and Louisville.

-^{83.} Id. at 2789 (quoting Richmond v.
+83. Id. at 2789 (quoting Richmond v.
 J.A.
 Croson Co., 488 U.S. 469, 493 (1989)).

-^{86.} Id. at 2797-2800 (Stevens, J. dissenting).
+86. Id. at 2797-2800 (Stevens, J. dissenting).

-^{89.} Id. at 2800 (Breyer, J. dissenting).
+89. Id. at 2800 (Breyer, J. dissenting).

 For the dissenters, the plurality's opinion "undermines Brown's promise of integrated primary and secondary" schools and "cannot be justified in the name of the Equal Protection Clause."
-90

 Breyer's dissent is a painstaking recounting of what Brown and its progeny stood for and the results in local schools.
 Almost completely segregated schools did achieve some desegregation but that progress has been reversed in the past twenty-five years.
 Another distinct aspect of Breyer's dissent is his thorough re-telling of the local histories of school segregation, desegregation, and resegregation in Seattle and Louisville, histories the plurality simply glossed over.
-2

-For the dissenters, the legal question was does the federal constitution prohibit school boards from using "race-conscious criteria to achieve positive race-related goals, even when the Constitution does not compel it"?93 Breyer found his answer in Swann:
+For the dissenters, the legal question was does the federal constitution prohibit school boards from using "race-conscious criteria to achieve positive race-related goals, even when the Constitution does not compel it"?
+Breyer found his answer in Swann: